Prof. Dr. Marc Tornow

 BIOGRAPHY

-After studying physics in Braunschweig and Heidelberg, Professor Tornow received his doctorate from the University of Stuttgart in 1997 with a dissertation at the Max Planck Institute for Solid State Research.
-Subsequently, he worked as a postdoctoral fellow at the Weizmann Institute of Science, Israel, and later on the development of RF devices at Infineon Technologies, Munich.
-From 2001 to 2006 Professor Tornow headed an independent junior research group sponsored by the German Federal Ministry of Education and Research (BMBF) at TUM’s Walter Schottky Institute.
-He acquired his postdoctoral teaching qualification (habilitation) for his work in the field of experimental physics in 2007 at TUM.
-Professor Tornow was a professor at TU Braunschweig from 2006 to 2013.
-In March 2013 he was appointed associate professor of molecular electronics at TUM.
-Since April 2016 Prof. Tornow additionally serves as cooperative department head at the Fraunhofer Research Institution for Microsystems and Solid State Technologies (EMFT).
+After studying physics in Braunschweig and Heidelberg, Prof. Tornow received his doctoral degree from the University of Stuttgart in 1997 with a dissertation at the Max Planck Institute for Solid State Research (Prof. K. v.
+Klitzing).
+Subsequently, he worked as a postdoctoral fellow at the Weizmann Institute of Science, Israel (Prof. M. Heiblum), and later on the development of RF devices at Infineon Technologies, Munich.
+From 2001 to 2006, Prof. Tornow headed an independent BMBF junior research group at the Walter Schottky Institute of the TU Munich (Prof. G. Abstreiter).
+He acquired his postdoctoral teaching qualification (habilitation) in experimental physics at TUM in 2007.
+From 2006 to 2013, Prof. Tornow was a university professor at TU Braunschweig, and in March 2013 he was appointed professor of Molecular Electronics at TUM.
+Since April 2016, Prof. Tornow additionally serves as cooperative department head at the Fraunhofer Research Institution for Microsystems and Solid State Technologies (EMFT).

 AWARDS